Skip to main content

 \end{equation}

 Figure \(\PageIndex{4}\): Comparison and interplay of peroxisomal and mitochondrial fatty acid β-oxidation.
-Fatty acid β-oxidation, the NAD(H) redox shuttles, the tricarboxylic acid cycle, and the electron transfer chain are respectively depicted in blue, purple, red, and pink.
+Fatty acid β-oxidation, the NAD(H) redox shuttles, the tricarboxylic acid cycle, and the electron transfer chain are depicted in blue, purple, red, and pink, respectively.
 1a, acyl-CoA oxidase; 1b, acyl-CoA dehydrogenase; 2, enoyl-CoA hydratase; 3, 3-hydroxyacyl-CoA dehydrogenase; 4, 3-ketoacyl-CoA thiolase.
 ABCD, ATP-binding cassette transporters of subfamily D; ADP, adenine dinucleotide phosphate; BRCFA, branched-chain fatty acid; CAC, carnitine-acylcarnitine carrier; FAD, flavin adenine dinucleotide; FADH2, reduced FAD; LCFA, long-chain fatty acid; MCFA, medium-chain fatty acid; NAD, nicotinamide adenine dinucleotide; NADH, reduced NAD; NRS, NAD(H) redox shuttles; OXPHOS, oxidative phosphorylation; TCA, tricarboxylic acid; VLCFA, very-long-chain fatty acid.
 Fransen et al. International Journal of Molecular Sciences.
 18. 1126.
 10.3390/ijms18061126.
 DOI: 10.3390/ijms18061126.
 Commons Attribution (CC BY) license (http://creativecommons.org/licenses/by/4.0/).

-It should be noted that a likely NAD+/NADH mitochondria transporter, a multi-pass inner mitochondrial membrane protein has just been identified The transporter, MCART1, is also called SLC25A51,
+It should be noted that a likely NAD+/NADH mitochondria transporter, a multi-pass inner mitochondrial membrane protein, has just been identified.
+The transporter, MCART1, is also called SLC25A51,

 β-Oxidation - Mechanisms